2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes-part-1.md

 the degree to which they make Kubernetes “easy” is still relative.

 ## Objective
-To address some of the challenges, to organizations looking to adopt an on-premises solution, I wanted to demonstrate how you can build your own Kubernetes-as-a-Service offering using readily available open source solutions.
+Organizations looking to adopt an on-premise as-a-service Kubernetes solution face implementation challenges and choices.
+This lab deployment demonstrates how anyone can build their own Kubernetes-as-a-Service offering using readily available open source solutions.
 I'm going to cover this process in a series of posts each one building upon the previous.
-The final solution will consist of a private cloud, built with [MAAS] and [Openstack], on which self-service Kubernetes clusters can be deployed.
+The final solution will consist of a private cloud, built with [MAAS] (Metal-as-a-Service) and [Openstack], on which self-service Kubernetes clusters can be deployed.

-This first post will cover the deployment of MAAS or Metal-as-a-Service as the base building block of this on-premises solution.
+This first post will cover the deployment of MAAS as the base building block of this on-premises solution.
+MAAS is [Canonical's] open source solution for building a self-service cloud of bare metal servers.
+It allows you to deploy and manage physical servers as though they were virtual instances in a public cloud.

 # Prerequisites
 In order to replicate the configurations that I'm going to demonstrate, the following minimum requirements must be met;
-- 1 x Physical host or VM to run MAAS server. (see https://maas.io/docs/maas-requirements)
+- 1 x Physical host or VM to run MAAS. (see [https://maas.io/docs/maas-requirements](https://maas.io/docs/maas-requirements))
 - 1 x Physical host or VM to run the [Juju] controller.
 (We'll use this to deploy Openstack on MAAS)
 - 2 x Physical hosts with an [IPMI] capable [BMC].
-(Minimum Quad Core with 32G RAM recommended)
+(Bare minimum for this demonstration - Quad Core, 8G RAM, two network interfaces and two storage disks)
-- 1 x Switch capable of supporting vlans.
+- 1 x Switch with VLAN support.
 - 1 x Router/Firewall to provide inter-vlan routing and Internet access.

 ## Lab Setup
-My lab environment is representative of a typical [brownfield] deployment so disregard the randomness of names, interfaces, vlans etc.  The goal is not to confuse but to demonstrate a more complex network configuration than is found in the MAAS documentation.
+My lab environment is representative of a typical [brownfield] deployment so disregard the randomness of names, interfaces, vlans etc.  You can substitute VLAN IDs, Subnets, Names etc. to match your own environment.

 ### Physical Configuration
-On each of the physical servers that will be managed by MAAS, I'm using a combination of dedicated links, tagged and untagged vlan interfaces in order to demonstrate some of the configuration options available in MAAS.
-Working with the MAAS network model is not very intuitive and requires some trial and error in order to support more complex configurations.
-The following lists each interface and its function in my lab environment.
+On each of the physical servers that will be managed by MAAS, you'll need a BMC interface, two network interfaces and two storage disks.
+The network and storage requirements are set by the Openstack installation I'll demonstrate in a later blog post.
+Below is the configuration I'm using in my environment.

-- eno1 - unused
+#### Network
-- eno2 - unused
+- **eno1** - PXE Boot and Host Management
-- eno3 - unused
+- **eno2** - Dedicated to Openstack Networking
-- eno4 - dedicated for PXE boot (enabled via server bios)
-- enp4s0 - 10G trunk link used for management, nfs and Openstack virtual networks
-- mgmt0 - iDrac interface used for IPMI power management
+- **mgmt0** - iDrac interface used for IPMI power management

 ![alt text](/assets/images/20190805/physical.png "Lab Setup")

+#### Storage
+- **/dev/sda** - Used for OS Installation
+- **/dev/sdb** - Dedicated to Openstack Storage

 ### Logical Configuration
-I'm using the following vlans in my lab to represent a minimum set of logical networks one might need to deploy a self hosted data center.
-It is in no way an exhaustive list or a recommendation for best practice.
+I'm using the following vlans in my lab for this demonstration.
+You may substitute these as needed however, it is recommended that you use at least three separate vlans.
-- v11 - IPMI for out of band access to the physical hosts
+- **v11** - IPMI for out of band access to the physical hosts
-- v20 - MAAS for PXE and management of deployed hosts
+- **v20** - MAAS for PXE Boot and host management
-- v173 - NFS for network attached storage
-- v193 - IaaS will be used to assign floating IPs to Openstack instances
+- **v193** - IaaS for Openstack virtual machine instances

 ![alt text](/assets/images/20190805/maas_lab.png "Lab Setup")

->Note: I will not be covering the creation of vlans or tagged and untagged interfaces on the physical switch.
+>Note: I will not be covering the creation of interfaces and vlans on the physical switch or router.
+Please consult your
-Please consult your switch vendor's documentation for guidance on implementing these configurations.
+>device documentation for guidance on implementing these configurations.

 # MAAS Deployment
 ## Install MAAS